 Of important note, Alton is also a city of artists.
 Alton has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Alton’s character.

-In terms of college education, Alton is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.32% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Alton is somewhat higher than in the average US city of 21.84%: 25.32% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Alton in 2022 was $20,606, which is low income relative to Missouri and the nation.
 This equates to an annual income of $82,424 for a family of four.